World-first ketamine trial shows promise for geriatric depression

 The results, published in the latest American Journal of Geriatric Psychiatry, provide preliminary evidence suggesting ketamine’s effectiveness as an antidepressant when delivered in repeated intravenous doses.

 Led by a team of researchers from UNSW Sydney and Black Dog Institute, the trial tested different doses of ketamine amongst 16 older age participants (aged over 60 years) who had treatment-resistant depression, administered at Wesley Hospital.

-“These findings take us a big step forward as we begin to fully understand the potential and limitations of ketamine’s antidepressant qualities,” said lead author UNSW Professor Colleen Loo, who is based at Black Dog Institute.
+“These findings take us a big step forward as we begin to fully understand the potential and limitations of ketamine’s antidepressant qualities,” said lead author and UNSW School of Psychiatry's Professor Colleen Loo, based at Black Dog Institute.

 “Not only was ketamine well-tolerated by participants, with none experiencing severe or problematic side effects, but giving the treatment by a simple subcutaneous injection (a small injection under the skin) was also shown to be an acceptable method for administering the drug in a safe and effective way.”